AnastassiyaR/2DGame/README.md

 # The First 2D Mini Game👾
 A simple pixel-based game where the player explores the world and fights monsters.

+## About project
+The game was created using a tutorial by **RyiSnow** who perfectly explained how to build the game.
+However,it also include my changes such as additional text and small design edition.

 ## Project Goal
 The goal of this project was to get familiar with game development and gain experience in Java.
-The game was created using a tutorial that thoroughly explained how to build the game.
-However,it also include my changes such as additional text and small design edition.

 ## Tools
 This project was developed using Java and the Eclipse IDE.